Delivering person-centred eye care relies on learning more about a person.

 Delivering person-centred care requires empathy, patience and the appropriate tools to tailor the care.

 Visioncall optometrists personalise their approach and eye care recommendation to meet each individual’s needs.

 Our optometrists undergo dementia-friendly training to help them engage with both verbal and non-communicative individuals.

-Our eye care planning tools (Lifestyle Questionnaire, Lifestyle Passport and Eyewear Reminder) help gather and clearly display a person’s visual needs.
+We use our eye care planning tools (Lifestyle Questionnaire, Lifestyle Passport and Eyewear Reminder) to help gather and clearly display a person’s visual needs.

 The Lifestyle Questionnaire helps our optometrists to identify which activities a person enjoys.

 The information we learn will help to inform their eye care recommendation.

 A one-on-one conversation between our optician and an individual lets us know their routine, hobbies and assess any daily needs.